geoffreywiseman/mvnclean/README.md

 `mvnclean [options]`

 Where options include:
-- `--dry-run`: *mvnclean* will scan your repository, tell you what it would delete, but not try and do any deletions
-- `--repository=<path>` if you don't want to rely on `M2_REPO` environment variable or the default location
+- `-r <repository path>` if you want to specify this explicitly; otherwise mavenclean will check your M2_REPO environment variable and also the default location in `~/.m2/repository`
+- `-?` to see the help and options

-## TODO
+## Status

-- Option support
-- Ignores (e.g. morena)
-- Gem Packaging
-- Gem Deployment
+At the moment, this is under development, and as such may not be completely operational.
+Use at your own risk.

 ## Future